Gaurav927/gaurav927.github.io/XGBoost/index.md

 2. **Leaf Independence** - The objective separates into independent leaf-wise losses, enabling efficient optimization

 3. **Regularization in Action** - The $\lambda$ term in the denominator naturally prevents extreme leaf weights, controlling model complexity.
 Note $\gamma$ doesn't play role in the optimal value, but it plays important role in the optimal loss value, thus the split criterion
+Following are regularization in XGBoost.
+* $\eta$ - weightage of each sequntial tree
+* $\lambda$ - directly effecting each leaves prediction
+* $\gamma$ - min split gain
+* depth of tree
+* 2nd degree taylors approximation in a way acting as regularization (we are not looking for exact solution, an approximate one helping us to not overfit the training data).
+* column subsampling

 4. **Generality** - These formulas work for any differentiable loss function, making XGBoost applicable to regression, classification, and ranking tasks.
 We prefer a convex loss function.